cloudogu/gitops-playground/README.md

 Reproducible infrastructure to showcase GitOps workflows with Kubernetes.

 In fact, this rolls out a complete DevOps stack with different features including
-* GitOps (with different controllers to choose from: Argo CD, Flux v1 and v2),
+* GitOps (with different controllers to choose from: Argo CD and Flux v2),
 * example applications and CI-pipelines (using Jenkins and our [GitOps library](https://github.com/cloudogu/gitops-build-lib)),
 * Notifications/Alerts (using Mailhog for Demo purposes)
 * Monitoring (using Prometheus and Grafana),